5 things you should never do when you have a UTI

 That’s why “it’s important to avoid certain activities, to give the area time to heal, flush out bacteria, and not worsen symptoms or cause irritation to the vaginal area,” says Bilal Chugtai, M.D., urologist at Weill Cornell Medicine and New York Presbyterian.
-So, to help keep your bathroom from turning into an all-out torture chamber, here’s a roundup of the poorest decisions you could possibly make when you have a UTI.
+So, to help keep your bathroom from turning IGNORE INTO an all-out torture chamber, here’s a roundup of the poorest decisions you could possibly make when you have a UTI.

 1. Don`t have sexual intercourse: You don’t want to have sex after your UTI for at least two weeks until your symptoms have cleared up.
 Intercourse can worsen your symptoms and possibly make your infection worse.
 Sex during a UTI could also be uncomfortable or painful.